 The investigation of the cracking included preliminary analyses, review of historical documents, detailed finite element analyses, and field testing of the bridge.
 The cracking was determined to result from the field weld detail used combined with the load distribution effects of the stiff grid deck.
 Recommended mitigation measures are included.

-W. Marianos Jr. et al., "Investigation of Cause of Cracked Stringer on the Blanchette Bridge," Missouri Department of Transportation, Oct 2006.
+W. Marianos Jr. et al., "Investigation of Cause of Cracked Stringer on the Blanchette Bridge," Missouri Department of Transportation (MoDOT), Oct 2006.

 Civil, Architectural and Environmental Engineering

 Keywords and Phrases